 As with many things, it seems like a situation where you have to weigh the risk that a tattoo will hurt your career . . . against your desire not to sublimate your entire personality in service of some perfect, conservatively feminine-professional ideal.
 The answer is probably different for most women, but I imagine many wouldn’t be happy in a job that was going to judge them too harshly for a half inch daisy on their right ankle anyway.”

 Another commenter also noted that she herself had a nose ring and a tattoo and it has not thus far hurt her career.
 She noted that “at some point in your career, you have to try to find a job that fits you, rather than the other way around.
 If an employer won’t promote me based on my body art, I don’t want to devote the majority of my waking hours to working there anyway.”

-Last week, we said that we thought a tiny inner ankle tattoo was the outer limits of what might be acceptable.
+Last week, we said that we thought a tiny inner ankle tattoo was the outer limits of what might be acceptable for professional women and tattoos.
 We stick by that — our reader could always wear a pantsuit or dark hose to interviews and court appearances.
 Ultimately, though, one must find a job that suits your personality — and not change too much to suit your job.
 This seems to be one of the biggest struggles for young women in conservative professions — and we’ve yet to find an easy answer.